 Let us discuss these theories of personal identity in more detail.

 Some commentators believe that there are no informative, non-trivial persistence conditions for people, that is, that personal persistence is an ultimate and unanalyzable fact (cf. Chisholm 1976; Lowe 1996; Merricks 1998; Shoemaker & Swinburne 1984).
 While psychological and physiological continuities are evidential criteria, these do not constitute necessary and/or sufficient conditions for personal identity.
 We must distinguish between two versions of this view.
-Either it is non-reductive and wholly non-informative, denying that personal identity follows from anything other than itself.
+One version is that personal identity is non-reductive and wholly non-informative, denying that personal identity follows from anything other than itself.
 This makes the label Identity Mysticism (“IM“) most appropriate (cf. Zimmerman 1998):

 IM: X at t1 is identical to Y at t2 iff X at t1 is identical to Y at t2,